Survey of vineyards completed

 The posts have been in use for the past 9-11 years.
 In general they were found to be performing well, with low levels of decay and minimal breakage.
 Vineyard owners and managers gave valuable feedback on their performance compared to various other types of posts available.

-An estimated one million posts, or around 5% of the total, break and need to be disposed of (and replaced) annually.
-In Marlborough, New Zealand’s major wine-growing region, the District Council is supporting a proposal to build a pyrolysis plant so the problem of waste posts can be solved by burning them, with residues turned into charcoal.
-Such a plant may solve the disposal problem, but is already raising negative public reaction and leaves other concerns unaddressed.
+An estimated 3-5% of posts break and need to be disposed of (and replaced) annually.
+Growers tend to stockpile broken posts because disposal is difficult and expensive.
+The only pyrolysis plant is in the North Island (where posts are burned at very high temperatures and the residues turned into charcoal).
+Such a plant may solve the disposal problem, but may also raise negative public reaction and leaves other concerns unaddressed.

 Early deployment of naturally durable vineyard posts